kathrinthmsn/cs50-project-patternzon/README.md

 ## Patternzon - a marketplace for knitting & crochet patterns

-Users can discover, upload, and review knitting and crochet patterns.
-You can browse by craft or difficulty, search by keyword, see what's trending, and check out ratings.
+Users can discover, upload and review knitting and crochet patterns.
+You can browse by craft or difficulty, search by keyword, see what's trending and check out ratings.
 It's built with Flask, SQLAlchemy, and Bootstrap 5.

 ### Features